 Students also take classes that help them deal with creative and varying personality types, as well as core classes like mathematics and science.

 Editors have a wide variety of available resources online.
 These provide valuable networking opportunities, support in finding work, and continuing education opportunities that increase your value as a film editor.

 Source: Integrated Postsecondary Education Data System (IPEDS) 2016-17, National Center for Education Statistics, http://nces.ed.gov/ipeds/

 The map below shows job statistics for the career type by metro area, for Georgia.
 A table below the map shows job popularity and salaries across the state.

-Listed below are metro areas ranked by the popularity of jobs for Film And Video Editors relative to the population of the city, as of 2008.
+Listed below are metro areas ranked by the popularity of jobs for Film And Video Editors relative to the population of the city.
 Salary data was obtained from the U.S. Bureau of Labor Statistics.